 Successful grant writing is critical to the survival of many nonprofits; for some lucky others, it is frosting on the cake.
 In order to attract the interest of funders, organizations must demonstrate substantive programming, good supporting data and financial viability, and they must package this complex information in a clear and convincing style.
-Research to find a likely funding source and then developing a proposal that will both meet unique guidelines and rise above the competition are also crucial to success.
+Also crucial to success is research to find a likely funding source and then developing a proposal that will both meet unique guidelines and rise above the competition.

 Nonprofit organizations must either grow their own in-house expertise or hire consultants to help them through the often confusing grant application process.
 If you work for a nonprofit or serve as a volunteer board member, the grant writing expertise you contribute will be a highly valued commodity.

 The goals of the program include helping individuals:

 - Manage staff time in grant writing process

 - Improve persuasive writing and presentation skills